 Biodiversity impacts are in this study assessed based on plant species richness for different types of land use management during feed production.
 Feed production for monogastric animals takes place exclusively on arable land.
 For dairy cattle, the feed production is mainly linked to grassland for grass silage production and pasture but also arable land for grain production.
 Beef cattle and sheep, on the other hand, source a larger part of the feed from grazing in permanent pasture and outfields.
 Grazing by beef cattle and sheep tends to enhance biodiversity due to their reliance on permanent pastures.
 In contrast, the use of areas for grass production in cereal crop rotation will result in loss of biodiversity.
-Because most of the feed for dairy cattle and monogastric livestock comes from such areas, it will lead to a net loss in biodiversity Thus, beef and sheep production contribute positively to biodiversity, whereas dairy and monogastric production typically result in a net decline.
+Because most of the feed for dairy cattle and sheep production contribute positively to biodiversity, whereas dairy and monogastric production typically result in a net decline.